 If you haven’t heard of it, go take a quick look at Twitter Bootstrap.
 As you click around the github project site, you’ll get the sense that all these layout guides and widgets and buttons and icons look oddly familiar.
 Part of that is the fact that Twitter itself is built with this style package.
 But even beyond that, many many many many sites are using this tool kit as well.
 I’ve sensed a little backlash, mostly from designers, at this rampant use of the Twitter Bootstrap.
 At a certain level, I agree, but I’m here to talk about why I love Twitter Bootstrap.

 Most web sites use third-party code.
-This code comes in a few different flavors: client-side libraries (jQuery, dojo) server-side libraries (form mail scripts, oAuth integration) server-side frameworks (Zend Framework, Symfony) entire applications (WordPress, Joomla)
+This code comes in a few different flavors: client-side libraries (jQuery, dojo) server-side libraries (form mail scripts, oAuth integration) server-side frameworks (Zend Framework, Symfony) entire applications (WordPress, Joomla) As a developer, when you selected one or more of these tools, you hopefully picked a project that was active and well supported.
+This means there will inevitably be upgrades to that third-party code.
+Some of these upgrades add features, but most upgrades also include bug fixes and security patches.

 I’m a huge fan of php|architect: the magazine, the books, the online training and especially their conferences.
 Living in the Milwaukee metro area, I have a short 90 minute drive to the flagship php|tek conference they host in Chicago each year.
 My schedule doesn’t always allow me to attend, but I do everything I can to make it.
 I’m still putting into practice the things I learned at php|tek 2010 and I regularly keep in touch with the many friends I met there.